-62. A Tentative List is an inventory of those properties situated on its territory which each State Party considers suitable for inscription on the World Heritage List.
+62. A Tentative List is an inventory of those properties situated on its ter- Articles 1, 2 and 11(1) ritory which each State Party considers suitable for inscription on the World Heritage List.
 States Parties should therefore include, in their Tentative Lists, the names of those properties which they consider to be cultural and/or natural heritage of outstanding universal value and which they intend to nominate during the following years.